syncfusion-content/fileformat-docs/File-Formats/DocIO/FAQ.md

 'Iterates into all the revisions in Word document
 For i As Integer = document.Revisions.Count - 1 To 0 Step -1
 	Dim revisionType As RevisionType = document.Revisions(i).RevisionType
-	'Checks the revision type of current revision and accepts it If (revisionType = RevisionType.Insertions) Then
+	'Accepts only insertion and Move from revisions changes If ((revisionType = RevisionType.Insertions) OrElse (revisionType = RevisionType.MoveFrom)) Then document.Revisions(i).Accept()
-		document.Revisions(i).Accept()
 	End If
 	'Resets to last item when accept the moving related revisions.